BettyyN/Basic-Web-Server/README.md

 ## Endpoints

--  GET `/name` : Returns a plain text response with your name.
+-  GET `/name` : Returns a plain text response with name.
--  GET `/hobby` : Returns a JSON response with your hobbies.
+-  GET `/hobby` : Returns a JSON response with hobbies.
--  GET `/dream` : Returns a JSON response with your dream or goal.
+-  GET `/dream` : Returns a JSON response with dream.

 ## Deployment